merchantprotocol/Total-Widget-Control/readme.txt

 == Installation ==

 = Standard installation procedures =

+*The installation is REALLY EASY.
+Just click and activate.
+But I'm providing as much detail as I possibly can, just to give you some comfort.*

 1. Upload the folder `total-widget-control` to the `/wp-content/plugins/` directory
 1. Activate the `Total Widget Control` plugin through the 'Plugins' menu in WordPress